carbonscott/rc/UltiSnips/thinking/vocabulary.md

 # Representation/Observation Technique

-* BREAK things DOWN to different observor.
-Abstractly, it is like to observe a vector in terms of basis vectors.
+* BREAK things DOWN to different components to find dependence.
+It is like to observe a vector in terms of basis vectors, and it helps user to focus on manageable things.
-* Observor is sth from vocabulary?
 * Vocabulary makes user observe/recognize and figure out combination;
-* Identify dependence from observors;
 * Remove redundence from observors;
-* Vocabulary for meta thinking and non-meta thinking;
+* Vocabulary for Meta-Thinking and Non-Meta Thinking;

 # Expanding Vocabulary for Meta Thinking